YouTube costs Google, Lenovo gets hacked, Yo becomes useful, Tinder for pets, Digg TV launches, and the smartphone ad banned for being sexy.

 BuzzFeed has released a new mobile app, and this one sounds something like Tinder for pets, just without any actual dating being involved.
 Cute Or Not has you swiping left or right to judge whether pets are cute or not, with individual animals generating ratings.

 If you’re confident of your own pet’s ability to compete in the cuteness stakes you can also upload their photo to get an unbiased assessment.
-Cute Or Not is currently available for free on iPhone.
+Cute Or Not is currently available for free on iPhone [No Longer Available].
 Because BuzzFeed hates Android users, obviously.

 Digg TV Offers Full-Screen Videos